-- 2.1 Issues regarding a faculty member's office space allocation shall be negotiated by the faculty member, department chair or school director, and dean of the college. - 2.2 When requested, the university shall provide available office space for full-time faculty on leave. - 2.3 The university shall provide for storage and for handling of stored materials when a full-time faculty member on leave does not have access to office space.
+- 2.1.
+Issues regarding a faculty member's office space allocation shall be negotiated by the faculty member, department chair or school director, and dean of the college. - 2.2.
+When requested, the university shall provide available office space for tenured and probationary faculty on leave. - 2.3.
+The university shall provide for storage and for handling of stored materials when tenured and probationary faculty members on leave do not have access to office space.

-Student Official E-Mail Address Use Policy
+Student Official Email Address Use Policy